Are you smoking a brisket? You’re bound to have some brisket trimmings!

 You never want to cut too much fat off because then your brisket wouldn’t have enough fat to keep it moist throughout the entire smoking session.

-Which you can then add to many of the other dishes you may plan to make in the future.
-One of our favorite things to ad dit too is our brisket pie, it gives the gravy just that little more depth of flavor
+Place it in the fridge and you can use it at a later date.
+One of our favorite things to add it to is our brisket pie, it gives the gravy just that little more depth of flavor

 Why use store-bought butter or oil to fry up your meals, when you could just melt down some leftover beef fat in a pan?